hyphacoop/handbook/guides.md

 As a last resort for sensitive docs, a member can choose to have the document **printed and stored** in a folder in the office.

+## SSH Keys

+To add your SSH public key to the ansible server, you need to create a pull request against the [configuration](https://github.com/hyphacoop/configurations/tree/main/hyphacoop/ssh-public-keys) GitHub repo.
+Once merged, someone from who already has access to the ansible server must re-run the ansible server script to update the changes.

 ## Signatures

 ### Signing internal documents